Basic Elements of the Rainwater Harvesting System Filtering

 ⦁ While available in a range of colors to suit individual preferences, most rainwater tanks designed for potable water are made from dark green or black color effectively inhibiting penetration by sunlight.

 5,000 liters (about 1,320 gallons) Poly-tank.
 Source: Tank Shop (Australia)

 ⦁ Polyethylene tanks are recyclable.
 While recycled plastic cannot be used for another water tank, there are countless possibilities to convert it to other useful products; (note that in most countries regulations require that only “virgin” plastic can be used for food-grade products).

 Steel tanks are made from stainless steel, galvanized steel, or popular, lower-cost corrosion-resistant versions of steel like Colorbond, Zincalume (examples of Australian brand names).

 Stainless steel (iron with a substantial content of chromium and nickel) seems to be the most robust and long-lasting solution.
-However, its most important characteristic in this application is the safety.
-It’s because the stainless steel does not contain any chemical compounds that may be off-gassing, leaching or breaking-down to harmful substances.
+However, its most important characteristic in this application is safety.
+It’s because stainless steel does not contain any chemical compounds that may be off-gassing, leaching, or breaking down into harmful substances.
 Also, its surface is non-reactive, which means highly tolerant to potentially acidic rainwater.

 5,000 liters (about 1320 gallons) stainless-steel rainwater tank.
 Source: Tank Shop (Australia)

-Robustness, low cost and recyclability make steel an attractive material for rainwater tanks.
-No wonder, steel in its corrosion-protected or corrosion-resistant versions is largely used by manufacturers of rainwater tanks.
+Robustness, low cost, and recyclability make steel an attractive material for rainwater tanks.
+No wonder, steel in its corrosion-protected or corrosion-resistant versions are largely used by manufacturers of rainwater tanks.

 Galvanized rainwater tank: The Aesthetic Choice for Rainwater Storage.
 Source: Innovative Water Solutions LLC (Austin, Texas, USA)